B. INDIVIDUAL NAMES OF HOLOCAUST AND WAR VICTIMS SURINAME

 - + Hartog Joseph Pos, 16 August 1884.
 Dentist.
 Probably a brother of Samuel and Simon Pos.
 His last known address was Graaf Wichmanlaan 37 in Bussum.
 He was gassed op 4 June 1943 in Sobibor, at the age of 58.
 Of this household a JOKOS-file is known because of the robbery of valuables.
 Hartog J. Pos name is since 4 May 2006 mentioned as one of the 10 Holocaust victims on the war monument in Paramaribo.

 - S Simon Hendrik Pos, 11 October 1889.
 Dentist.
 Son of Joseph Handdik Pos and Jansje van West and brother of Sam Pos.
-His name isn't on the sites of OGS, JM and In Memoriam.
+His name is not on the sites of OGS, JM and In Memoriam.

 Portugese Synagogue, former balcony for the women, 2007